-Amy Winehouse, a five-time Grammy Award winner, is remembered for songs like “Rehab,” which contain lyrics about refusing treatment for drug and alcohol abuse.
-Winehouse struggled publicly with alcoholism and drug addiction throughout the last years of her life, and her reputation as a party girl soon overshadowed her skills as a singer.
-Like other famous alcoholics, her health deteriorated quickly.
+Amy Winehouse, a five-time Grammy Award winner, is remembered for songs like “Rehab,” which contain lyrics about refusing treatment for drug and alcohol misuse.
+Winehouse struggled publicly with alcohol and drug addiction throughout the last years of her life.
+Like other famous people with addiction, her health deteriorated quickly.
 In 2011, at the age of 27, she died from alcohol poisoning.3

-Lindsay Lohan is another young child star who later suffered problems with alcohol abuse.
+Lindsay Lohan is another young child star who later suffered problems with alcohol misuse.
 Over the years, Lohan has been in and out of rehab.
 In 2013, she told Oprah Winfrey that her drug of choice was alcohol, and it was a “gateway” drug for cocaine.
 Later, in 2014, Lohan relapsed while filming a reality television show.
-Her ongoing struggle to get sober is an example of how hard it can be to fight this disease.5, 14
+Her ongoing struggle to get sober is an example of how hard it can be to overcome addiction.5, 14

-Shia LaBeouf, a former Disney star turned blockbuster actor, has been struggling with alcoholism for some time.
+Shia LaBeouf, a former Disney star turned blockbuster actor, has been struggling with alcohol misuse for some time.
 He has had several alcohol-related arrests, including one resulting from an incident of drunken rowdiness during a Broadway performance.
 His career has begun to suffer as a result, and in an interview with Variety, he admits that the big studio offers have stopped rolling in.
 Focusing now on indie films, LaBeouf attends Alcoholics Anonymous and has been sober for over a year and a half.6, 17

-Bradley Cooper, famous for his comedic roles in movies like The Hangover and A Star is Born, has been sober for more than a decade.
-After struggling with alcoholism and an addiction to painkillers, Cooper got sober at age 29 and never looked back.
+Bradley Cooper, famous for his roles in movies like The Hangover and A Star is Born, has been sober for more than a decade.
+After struggling with alcohol and an addiction to painkillers, Cooper got sober at age 29 and never looked back.
 In an interview with Barbara Walters, Cooper explains how life is better sober: